kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/109-javascript-functions/105-scope-and-function-stack/index.md

 ## Scope

 A space or environment in which a particular variable or function can be accessed or used.
-Accessibility of this variable or function depends on where it is defined.
+The accessibility of this variable or function depends on where it is defined.

 JavaScript has the following kinds of scopes: